Guild of One-Name Studies

 A main variant is Tickell.
 My father changed the spelling of his own surname from Tickle to Tickell in the 1930s (he thought it sounded more professional...)
 Other variants are Tickel, Tickl, Tickal, Tickhill, Tikkel, and Tekell.
 The names Tichel, Digel, and Dickelle may be related.

-In historical records one can find many spellings, including Tickel, Ticle, Tikle, Tyckle.
-The names Dickel and Digel may also be variants.
+In historical records one can find many spellings, including Ticle, Tikle, Tyckle, Tykkle.
 As it is a less common name, it is frequently transcribed incorrectly.

-The name itself is composed of the Olde English personal name "Tica", or the Olde English element "ticce(n)", kid, plus the second element "hyll", hill.
-It could be that there were other villages with a similar name, elsewhere in England, such as Cornwall, where the name is also found.
+The name itself is composed of the Olde English personal name "Tica", or the Olde English "ticce", kid, plus "hyll", hill.
+It could well be that there were other villages with a similar name elsewhere in England, such as Devon and Cornwall, where the name is also found in early records.

-During the Middle Ages when migration for the purpose of job-seeking was becoming more common, people often took their former village name as a means of identification, thus resulting in a wide dispersal of the name.
+During the Middle Ages, when migration for the purpose of job-seeking was becoming more common, people often took their former village name as a means of identification, thus resulting in a wider dispersal of the name.

 In the UK, the Tickle surname is far more commonly found in Lancashire than Yorkshire.
-I have not yet found an explanation of this, other than a branch of the family settled there.
+I have not found an explanation of this, other than a branch of the family settled there.
 My own family folklore has it that we are descended from a German gardener employed on Lord Derby's estate, but I have yet to find any corroborative evidence.

-Tickles in North America may have no connection with anywhere in England.
-The alternative origin of the name is that it is derived from a German or Dutch name, such as Digel, Tichel.
-This may be more relevant in countries where there were large numbers of immigrants many either changed their name themselves or had it changed by immigration authorities.
+Tickles in North America and elsewhere may have no connection with any place in England.
+An alternative origin of the name is that it is derived from a German or Dutch name, such as Tichel or Digel.
+In countries where there were large numbers of immigrants many either changed their name themselves or had it changed by immigration authorities.